-C. Quantifiable and Reliable Evidence and Documentation of Market Supply and Demand in the Region and State:

-1. Describe potential industry or industries, employment opportunities, and expected level of entry (ex: mid-level management) for graduates of the proposed program.
+- C. Quantifiable and Reliable Evidence and Documentation of Market Supply and Demand in the Region and State: - 1.
+Describe potential industry or industries, employment opportunities, and expected level of entry (ex: mid-level management) for graduates of the proposed program.

-The proposed certificate is under the Department of Computer Information Systems and was developed for individuals intending to specialize in supporting information systems (software and hardware) in business and industry.
-As an in-demand major in the information technology field, this certificate program will provide a firm foundation for students who wish to continue their education to an associate or bachelor's degree.
+The proposed certificate is under the Department of Cybersecurity, Networking, and Digital Forensics and was developed for individuals that intend to specialize in supporting cloud-based implementations and transitions of existing information systems.
+As an in-demand major in the information technology field, the cloud computing program will provide a firm foundation for students who will continue their education to an associate or bachelor's degree.

-Prospective students may already be employed in industry (career switchers or builders) who lack the respective formal training or are using older methodologies, as well as for high school graduates
+Prospective students may be already employed in the industry (career switchers or builders) but may not have the respective formal training or are using older methodologies, as well as for high school graduates (career starters).